Digital Exclusion and Transformation

-12th September marks the second annual ‘End Digital Poverty Day’, a day of awareness for digital poverty and exclusion initiated and hosted by the Digital Poverty Alliance (DPA).
+Thursday 12 September marks the second annual ‘End Digital Poverty Day’, a day of awareness for digital exclusion and poverty initiated and hosted by the Digital Poverty Alliance (DPA).
 Established in September 2023, the day sees individuals and organisations come together to provide support and solutions to ultimately improve the digital access gap for all communities across the UK.

 What is Digital Exclusion?

 Over the past decade we have seen a rapid acceleration in the adoption of digital health technologies, such as telehealth and online health services.
-This was further expedited by the COVID-19 pandemic where meetings and consultations moved online, more information was accessed via online websites and repositories, and the use of health applications became the way we receive and understand our own health information.
-These technological advancements have been innovative, modernising the provision of our NHS services and particularly allowed services to still operate at a time when contact needed to be limited.
+The COVID-19 pandemic further expedited this shift where meetings and consultations moved online, more information was accessed via online websites and repositories, and the use of health applications became the way we receive and understand our own health information.
+These technological advancements have been innovative, modernising the provision of our NHS services and particularly allowed services to continue operating at a time when contact had to be limited.
 However, there is a cost to these digital advancements – digital exclusion.

 Digital exclusion refers to the increasing challenges people face when engaging with or accessing digital services and technologies that allows and enables them to participate in an ever-changing online world.
 The COVID-19 pandemic highlighted and often exacerbated existing digital health inequalities.
 The rapid shift in 2020 saw a deepening divide between those who had the resources to be digitally independent, and those individuals and communities without reliable internet access or the ability to access the help when they needed it the most.